-In 1979, he began to enter Capoeira competitions throughout North East Brazil and in 1980, Marcos began to teach.
 In 1982, a young Barrão was determined to test his skills against the best opponents he could find and entered the prestigious National Championship in Rio de Janeiro.
 Such was his skill and fortune that in the end, he left as Brazilian Champion.

 Upon his return, many opportunities came his way to teach in schools, community centers, and universities throughout Brazil and eventually formed Grupo Axé Capoeira.
 In 1987, he was graduated to First Degree Master by Mestre Pirajá.

 In 1990, Mestre Barrão was invited to demonstrate his art at the International Children’s Festivals throughout North America and eventually found himself in Canada at the Vancouver International Children’s Festival.
 After spending 1991 teaching in Italy, Barrão decided to immigrate to Canada in 1992 and begin teaching here at various locations.
 He started The Annual International Capoeira Encounter and has renowned and respected Mestres from all over the world visit and share their skills.
 In 1996, he opened Canada’s first Academy of Capoeira